 How to Increase the Life of Your Mattress

 When customers ask us how often to replace a mattress, the follow-up question we often get is, how do I make my mattress last longer?
 Here are nine tips to increase the lifespan of your mattress.

 #1.
 Use a Mattress Cover

-One of the best ways to increase the lifespan of your mattress is by using a mattress cover.
-Most mattresses today come with a thin cover that has zippers so you can easily unzip it and wash it when needed.
+One of the best ways to help a mattress last is by using a mattress cover.
+Most mattresses today come with a thin cover that has zippers so you can easily unzip and wash it when needed.
 But if your bed doesn’t have one, you can get one separately from any local or online furniture retailer.

 #2.
 Clean Bedding Often

 Clean bedding is the key to having a clean mattress.
 Most people don’t realize how dirty their mattresses are until they turn them over and look inside at all the dust, dirt and other contaminants that accumulate over time.
 It may be surprising, but you should regularly wash your sheets and comforters because these can hold up to 10 times more dust mites than your mattress surface!